complexphoton/MESTI.jl/README.md

 import Pkg; Pkg.add("MESTI")
 ```

-After installing MESTI.jl, you may also install other necessary packages which you will utilize in the examples by running <code>[install_packages.jl](./mumps/install_packages.jl)</code>

 ## Usage Summary

 The function [<code>mesti(syst, B, C, D)</code>](./src/mesti_main.m) provides the most flexibility.
 Structure <code>syst</code> specifies the polarization to use, permittivity profile, boundary conditions in *x* and *y*, which side(s) to put PML with what parameters, the wavelength, and the discretization grid size.
 Any list of input source profiles can be specified with matrix <code>B</code>, each column of which specifies one source profile **b**(**r**).
 Any list of output projection profiles can be specified with matrix <code>C</code>.
 Matrix <code>D</code> is optional (treated as zero when not specified) and subtracts the baseline contribution; see [this paper](https://doi.org/10.1038/s43588-022-00370-6) for details.